 For any $r$-vertex graph $F$, K\"{u}hn and Osthus \cite{KuhnOsthus} determined the smallest value of $\delta$ such that there is an $n_0 \in \mathbb{N}$ and a constant $c=c(F)$ such that any graph with $n\geq n_0$ vertices and minimum degree at least $\delta n+c$ contains an $F$-factor if $r| n$.
 For more results, please see the survey of K\"{u}hn and Osthus \cite{KuhnOsthussurvey}.

-Now, we survey some results on minimum degree conditions for the existence of transversal $F$-factors in graph systems.
-Joos and Kim \cite{2021jooskim} established an exact minimum degree condition to guarantee the existence transversal perfect matching (i.e., $K_2$-factor) in graph systems. \begin{theorem}[\cite{2021jooskim}] Let $n\in \mathbb{N}$ and $n\geq 2$ $even.$ Suppose $\mathcal{G} = \{ G_1, \ldots , G_{\frac{n}{2}}\}$ is a graph system of order $n$ and $\delta(\mathcal{G})\geq \frac{n}{2}$.
+Now, we survey some results on minimum degree conditions for the {existence of a} transversal $F$-factor in graph systems.
+Joos and Kim \cite{2021jooskim} established an exact minimum degree condition to guarantee the existence of a transversal perfect matching (i.e., $K_2$-factor) in graph systems. \begin{theorem}[\cite{2021jooskim}] Let $n\in \mathbb{N}$ and $n\geq 2$ $even.$ Suppose $\mathcal{G} = \{ G_1, \ldots , G_{\frac{n}{2}}\}$ is a graph system of order $n$ and $\delta(\mathcal{G})\geq \frac{n}{2}$.
 Then $\mathcal{G}$ contains a transversal perfect matching. \end{theorem}

-Bradshaw \cite{2021Bradshaw} proved the analogue result in bipartite graph systems, which is equivalent to a special case of a matching theorem for $r$-partite $r$-uniform hypergraphs obtained by Aharoni, Georgakopoulos and Spr\"ussel \cite{AhPM}, for the case $r = 3$.
+Bradshaw \cite{2021Bradshaw} proved the analogous result in bipartite graph systems, which is equivalent to a special case of a matching theorem for $r$-partite $r$-uniform hypergraphs obtained by Aharoni, Georgakopoulos and Spr\"ussel \cite{AhPM}, for the case $r = 3$.